aekdahl/LangSwarm/README.md

 LangSwarm is unopinionated:

-* Add your own agents using OpenAI, Claude, Hugging Face, LangChain, or anything else
+* Add your own agents using OpenAI, Claude, Hugging Face, LangChain, and more
 * Register custom tools with minimal wrapper logic
 * Use YAML or Python to inject external logic at any point